CalebTalley2024/GPT_Toy_Tutor/README.md

 #### Questions/Answer
 - Highlight what a students mistakes are in the answer GPT provides
-- give students the option to ask questions about the answer GPT gives them
 - tailor answers based on mistakes
 	- more help for students who need more/less help
 - if the answer is short, allow no explanation